ipince/venezuela/ivss/README.md

 The parser requires both the input file and the cache directory because the html does not contain the nationality of the person in question.
 I wanted to preserve that information in the output file, so that's why the input file is needed.

-You should end up with a file like `example_output.csv`!
+You should end up with a file like `example.csv`!

 Please contact me (file an issue) if you have any questions.